-Let’s address the elephant in the room: the cost.
-A Premarket Tobacco Product Application (PMTA) is a significant investment, and the fees for expert guidance are a major part of that budget.
-While it’s tempting to look for the cheapest option or try to go it alone, this approach often leads to much higher costs in the long run.
-Think of hiring a PMTA consultant not as an expense, but as a critical investment in your product’s future.
+Let’s get right to the elephant in the room: the cost.
+A major regulatory submission is a significant investment, and expert fees are a big part of that budget.
+It’s tempting to look for the cheapest option or try to go it alone, but that approach often leads to much higher costs later.
+Think of when you hire a compliance project managers consultant not as an expense, but as a critical investment in your product’s future.
 The right expert saves you from expensive rework, failed studies, and lengthy delays, ultimately shortening your time to market and protecting your bottom line.

 Key Takeaways